 Federal SEOG grants are intended to supplement other aid received.
 These grants are federally funded.
 Funds are awarded to a limited number of undergraduate students who demonstrate exceptional financial need.
 Recipients must submit the Free Application for Federal Student Aid (FAFSA).
-Grants may range up to \$800 per semester depending upon availability of funds.
+Grants may range up to \$1200 per academic year depending upon availability of funds.